LittleCarlito/littlecarlito.github.io/packages/blorkvisor/README.md

 - **GitHub Actions Support**: Pre-configured workflows for continuous integration
 - **Pipeline Configuration**: Customizable pipeline steps for testing and deployment
 - **Build Optimization**: Parallelized builds for faster CI execution
+- **Automated Testing**: Integration with Jest and other testing frameworks
+- **Quality Assurance**: Code quality checks with ESLint and TypeScript validation

 ## Installation